Engage: Who lives at the lake?

 Students should understand that living organisms live in an environment, or habitat.
 They should begin making connections between where a living organism lives or grows and how it meets its needs.

 1. Read the text to the students.

 3. Select Sorter 1 to create a woodland food chain.
 Drag and drop the organisms to their place on the food chain.
-The woodland food chain begins with the sun.
-Draw the woodland food chain below on the board.

-You may want to skip the quiz.
 An assessment that is aligned to the TEKS is provided in Evaluate.

 Students should understand the following: